Southeast Australian foehn: Mechanism

-Occurrence
+Distribution and regional effects

 Foehn effect coinciding with the 2009 Australian dust storm (notice the cloud streets forming on the slopes).

-The Great Dividing foehn is primarily observed in the southeast of New South Wales, east of the Great Dividing Range, in places such as the Sydney metropolitan area (Cumberland Plain), the Illawarra, some areas of the Southern Highlands, parts of the Monaro region, and the South Coast.
-It can also occur in the Central Coast, Hunter Valley and the Mid North Coast to the north.
-In many instances, it is observed in the East Gippsland region in Victoria (Note: Victoria is mostly exposed to westerly fronts due to its south-facing location and western longitude.
-Therefore, Victoria's east can still be windward on some occasions, especially when westerly fronts are vigorous.) as well as the eastern portion of Tasmania to the south.
+The Great Dividing Range foehn is most commonly observed in southeastern New South Wales, east of the Great Dividing Range, including the Sydney metropolitan area (particularly the Cumberland Plain), the Illawarra, parts of the Southern Highlands, the Monaro region, and the South Coast.
+It may also occur farther north in the Central Coast, Hunter Valley, and parts of the Mid North Coast.
+Foehn conditions are also observed in the East Gippsland region of Victoria (Note: Victoria is largely exposed to westerly fronts due to its south-facing position and western longitude.
+Consequently, East Gippsland may occasionally remain on the windward side during particularly vigorous westerly systems.) and in eastern Tasmania.

-Foehn winds may also impact other parts of Australia, such as east of the Great Dividing Range in southeast Queensland and northern New South Wales.
-The Great Dividing foehn does not heavily impact areas northward from the Central Coast.
-The effect is gradient; being more common and efficacious towards the South Coast (due to the latter region being in the track of prevailing westerlies, which exponentially falters north of 35° S).
-With leeward areas, or areas that receive foehn winds, precipitation is predominantly derived from the Tasman Sea to the east, since the Great Dividing Range blocks frontal westerlies off the Southern Ocean (which are most frequent between May and October).
-Consequently, winters in leeward zones are drier with the summers being relatively wet, unlike those on the windward side which, conversely, have drier summers and damp winters.
+Foehn winds may also affect areas east of the Great Dividing Range in southeastern Queensland and northern New South Wales.
+However, the phenomenon becomes progressively less frequent north of the Central Coast.
+Its influence is strongest along the South Coast, which lies directly within the path of the prevailing westerlies, whose influence diminishes markedly north of approximately 35° S. In these leeward regions, precipitation is derived primarily from the Tasman Sea to the east, as the Great Dividing Range blocks many frontal systems approaching from the Southern Ocean.
+Consequently, winters tend to be relatively dry and summers comparatively wet, in contrast to windward regions, which generally experience drier summers and wetter winters.

-In southeastern Queensland, foehn winds are associated with prefrontal/pre-trough gradient northwesterly winds, post-frontal west to southwesterly gradient winds linked with anticyclonic ridging over southern Australia, and as well as east coast lows in the southeast.
-They are most predominant in August and September in the transect between Toowoomba and Gatton – The Applethorpe to Archerfield Airport line of area recorded around 20 foehn events per year, followed by the Toowoomba to Archerfield Airport transect recorded 19 foehn events per year, becoming rarer towards Warwick.
+In southeastern Queensland, foehn winds are associated with pre-frontal and pre-trough northwesterly flow, post-frontal west to southwesterly winds linked to anticyclonic ridging over southern Australia, and, less commonly, east coast lows in the southeast.
+They are most frequent during August and September in the corridor between Toowoomba and Gatton.
+The transect between Applethorpe and Archerfield Airport records approximately 20 foehn events annually, while the Toowoomba–Archerfield transect averages around 19 events per year.
+The phenomenon becomes less common farther south towards Warwick.

-Areas that lie to the west of the Great Dividing Range are windward and therefore never experience a foehn effect under a westerly stream, with persistent cloud cover.
-Conversely, the Great Dividing Range also blocks frontal systems originating in the southern Tasman as well as the eastern Bass Strait; as such, when south/south-easterly systems lift over the ranges, the western side of the range would experience foehn-like conditions.
-(Note: Windward areas are namely the Riverina, South West Slopes and North West Slopes regions, as well as the grand majority of Victoria and the entirety of South Australia.)
+Areas west of the Great Dividing Range are situated on the windward side during westerly airflow and therefore do not experience a foehn effect under such conditions, instead often experiencing increased cloud cover and precipitation.
+Conversely, when southerly or south-easterly systems originating over the southern Tasman Sea or eastern Bass Strait are forced to rise over the ranges, foehn-like conditions may develop on the western side of the divide.
+(Note: Windward regions include the Riverina, South West Slopes, and North West Slopes of New South Wales, as well as most of Victoria and all of South Australia.)